-Gluten – this means no bread (I’m not a fan of gluten free breads, they’re usually very processed and I’d rather avoid it altogether) and being a label detective.
+Gluten – this means no bread (I’m not a fan of gluten-free bread, they’re usually very processed and I’d rather avoid it altogether) and being a label detective.
 Gluten is hidden in things like sauces and flavourings so you need to watch out for that.

 Sugar – I’m talking added sugar and overt sweets too.
 I’m also avoiding coconut sugar and nectar so I stay off the raw chocolate.
 I’ll include some raw honey or maple syrup from time to time.

-Coffee and caffeinated tea – I’m actually quite caffeine sensitive so don’t have coffee much anyway.
-I’m going to go caffeine free to give my adrenals the break they deserve.
+Coffee and caffeinated tea – I’m actually quite a caffeine sensitive so don’t have coffee much anyway.
+I’m going to go caffeine-free to give my adrenals the break they deserve.

 Alcohol – no booze for me.
-I haven’t done a month wine free since 2016 and I’m acturally looking forward to it!
+I haven’t done a month wine-free since 2016 and I’m actually looking forward to it!

 Weekly acupuncture – to help to balance, realign and move stuck emotions (yes acupuncture can do this!)

 Greens every day – lots of spinach, kale, silverbeet, and anything else I can get my hands on.